ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 [student<X>@ansible ~]$ ansible-playbook triage_snort_rule.yml
 ```

 Let's quickly verify that the new rule was indeed added.
-From your Ansible control host ssh to the Snort server and have a look into the directory of custom rules:
+From your Ansible control host ssh to the Snort server as `ec2-user` and have a look into the directory of custom rules:

 ```bash
 [student<X>@ansible ~]$ ssh ec2-user@11.22.33.44